geventhttpclient/geventhttpclient/README.md

 ## Benchmarks

 The benchmark does 10000 get requests against a local nginx server in the default configuration with a concurrency of 10.
 See `benchmarks` folder.
 The requests per second for a couple of popular clients is given in the table below.
-Please read [benchmarks/README.md](https://github.com/geventhttpclient/geventhttpclient/blob/master/benchmarks/README.md) for mor details.
+Please read [benchmarks/README.md](https://github.com/geventhttpclient/geventhttpclient/blob/master/benchmarks/README.md) for more details.
 Also note, HTTPX is better be used with asyncio, not gevent.

 | HTTP Client        | RPS    |
 |--------------------|--------|